 Benefits of regular institutional membership

-Members are welcome to participate in the network's current 22 working groups and expert groups.
-They can actively participate in the preparation of memoranda and/or publications of the DNVF-AG and FG.
-In addition, members can propose to the board the foundation of a new AG or FG and, if the board agrees to this foundation, take on the coordination of the group.
+Members are welcome to participate in the network's current 25 working groups (Arbeitsgruppe) and expert groups (Fachgruppe).
+They can actively participate in the preparation of memoranda and/or publications of the DNVF working or expert groups.
+In addition, members can submit a proposal to the board of directors regarding the foundation of a new working or expert group and assume the coordination of the group if the board approves this establishment.

-The DNVF is regularly invited by IQTIG and the Federal Ministry of Health to participate in commenting procedures.
-The comments are prepared by the respective thematically qualified working groups and expert groups or, if necessary, by ad-hoc commissions.
+The DNVF is regularly invited by the IQTIG and the Federal Ministry of Health to participate in commenting procedures.
+The comments are prepared by the respective thematically qualified working and expert groups or, if necessary, by Ad hoc commissions.
 Ad hoc commissions are also established on other current tasks, activities and topics of the Network and of health services research.
 Participation is open to all members.

 DNVF members receive a membership access key for the protected member area at www.dnvf.de.
 On these pages, internal information of the association is stored (e.g. minutes, draft resolutions, working papers, etc.).
-There is the possibility for working groups to work together on documents and to initiate blogs on specific topics.
+Working groups may work together on documents and initiate blogs on specific topics.

-The voting rights of institutional members of Sections 1 (professional societies), 2 (scientific institutes and research associations) and 3 (legal entities and associations of persons) shall be represented at the MA by a person who needs to bedetermined in advance (representative/deputy or person with power of attorney).
+The voting rights of institutional members of Sections 1 (professional societies), 2 (scientific institutes and research associations) and 3 (legal entities and associations of persons) shall be represented at the MV by a person who needs to be determined in advance (representative/deputy or person with power of attorney).
 The members of sections 2 and 3 shall each have one vote.
-The factor of the votes of the professional associations shall be calculated in such a way that the professional associations retain a significant influence in the network.
-Currently, the votes of the professional societies are weighted fivefold in the MA.
+The professional association vote factor shall be calculated in such a way that the professional associations retain a significant influence in the network.
+Currently, professional societies' votes in the MV are weighted fivefold.

-The publication organ of the DNVF is the journal "Das Gesundheitswesen".
-The memoranda and publications of the DNVF and its working and specialist groups are published in this journal.
+The DNVF publication organ is the journal "Das Gesundheitswesen".
+Memoranda and publications of the DNVF and its working and expert groups are published in this journal.
 DNVF members can access the DNVF publications free of charge via a direct link in the protected member area of the DNVF website.
 This also applies to the four DNVF pages in the journal "Monitor Versorgungsforschung" (MVF), which mainly refer to and report on DNVF events.

-The DNVF newsletter for members is published about six times a year with current topics of health services research, job advertisements, reports on activities and links to DNVF publications.
+The DNVF newsletter for members is published about six times a year including current topics of health services research, job offers, reports on activities and links to DNVF publications.

 The DNVF working group "Patient-Reported Outcome (PRO)" is available to DNVF members for free research advice on the selection of PRO instruments.
 To contact the working group, an application form is available in the protected member area, in which the applicant outlines criteria of his or her request.